brunsviga13rk/thesis/src/model.typ

 using regular expressions and filtering out empty tokens.
 Each token is a string containing either an operator or an operand of which there are for now only positive integer numbers.
 The array of tokens preserves the order in which the tokens appear in the string.

-Sine infix notation does not translate well to calculator operations, the notation needs to be translated to the operations described in @table:actions.
+Since infix notation does not translate well to calculator operations, the notation needs to be translated to the operations described in @table:actions.
 In the upcoming text these will also be referred to as instruction.
 The first step in producing these instructions is to compile the infix notation to @RPN otherwise known as postfix notation.
 In this notation the operands follow their operator. @eq:infix would look like the following